JCalMcBride/MarketHandler/docs/Setting up environment.md

 sudo apt install redis
 ```

-6. Install and configure MySQL
+6. Install and configure MySQL.
+It is recommended to change the password to something else than "password".
+If you do so, you will have to change the password in the config.json file.

 ```sh
 sudo apt install mysql-server